top of page

 Trained in Evidence-based Therapies

 Nur is an experienced therapist who loves learning and values continuous growth, both professionally and personally.
 This has led her in training in the best therapies currently proven to be effective.
-In her therapeutic approach she draws on Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), DBT, Cognitive Behavioral Analysis System of Psychotherapy (CBASP), and trauma-informed frameworks, always tailored to a client’s unique needs.
+In her therapeutic approach she draws on Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Cognitive Behavioral Analysis System of Psychotherapy (CBASP), and trauma-informed frameworks, always tailored to a client’s unique needs.

 Educated and clinically trained in the UK, Germany, and Australia, she brings a comprehensive and rich evidence-based understanding of psychology into practice.